Siriwasan/bdms-registry/src/app/feature/registry/cath-pci50/cath-pci50.dict.md

 _**Source:** U.S. Office of Management and Budget.
 Classification of Federal Data on Race and Ethnicity_

-# RaceAsian

-## Race Asian

-### Asian Indian

-Having origins in any of the original peoples of India.

-### Asian - Chinese

-Having origins in any of the original peoples of China.

-### Asian - Filipino

-Having origins in any of the original peoples of the Philippines.

-### Asian - Japanese

-Having origins in any of the original peoples of Japan.

-### Asian - Korean

-Having origins in any of the original peoples of Korea.

-### Asian - Vietnamese

-Having origins in any of the original peoples of Viet Nam.

-### Asian - Other Asian

-Having origins in any of the original peoples elsewhere in Asia.

-_**Source:** U.S. Office of Management and Budget.
-Classification of Federal Data on Race and Ethnicity_

 # HispOrig

 ## Hispanic or Latino Ethnicity